jnk0le/random/pipeline cycle test/README.md

 `pld` instruction can stall due to address dependency (same as normal loads)

-unaligned loads are severely underperforming. +3 cycles as earlier op, +4 as later op or when both earlier and later ops are unaligned loads (banks or unaligment amount doesn't matter), -1 if the other load is aligned and targets the same bank that is accessed first by the unaligned one (part at lower address)
+unaligned loads are severely underperforming. +3 cycles as older op, +4 as younger op or when both older and younger ops are unaligned loads (banks or unaligment amount doesn't matter), -1 if the other load is aligned and targets the same bank that is accessed first by the unaligned one (part at lower address)